-The lens is mostly made of water and protein.
+Water and protein make up most of the lens of the eye.
 The protein is arranged in a precise way that keeps the lens clear and lets light pass through it.

 Prolonged use of corticosteroid medications